aliyun/aliyun-log-nodejs-sdk/README.md

 });
 ```

-The credentialsProvider must be an object with getCredentials function, for example:
+The credentialsProvider implemented by yourself must be an object that has a property named   `getCredentials`, and `getCredentials` is a callable function/method that returns a credentials object.

+The returned credentials object from `getCredentials` must not be null or undefined, and has properties named `accessKeyId`, `accessKeySecret` and `securityToken`.

+Here is a simple example of a credentialsProvider:

 ```javaScript
 class YourCredentialsProvider {
   constructor() {